dynamsoft-docs/barcode-reader-docs-mobile/programming/android/release-notes/android-8.md

 - Improved the [`confidence`]({{site.android_api}}auxiliary-ExtendedResult.html#confidence) algorithm for 1D barcode results.
 Users can get even more accurate results by configuring the `confidence` filter.

+#### Fixed

+- Fixed a bug that might report error "AuthType is not RSA" when activating the license with [`initLicenseFromServer`](../api-reference/primary-license-v8.9.3.md#initlicensefromserver).

 ## 8.4 (06/08/2021)

 ### New